Seenanfb/Solar-Panel-Interactive-Box/README.md

 ##page2b.php

 Updates the database.
 Shows the monthly report for Humber's 4th PV system.
 Alternates between refreshing and swapping back to page2.php if sensor reading is above 25cm.

+##part2.c

+This is a massive piece of C code that keeps the motion sensor permanently active, as well as starts up the PHP script initially.
+Every time the sensor detects something within 25cm, it will begin timing how long that object was there under 25cm (we thought about adding this to the DB).

+Credits: Winfred for PHP and all of the database work.